-Incorporating drone mapping into your business can be a great addition to your overall business model.
+Incorporating drone mapping into your business can greatly improve your overall business model.
 But which is the best drone mapping solution for your business?

 Here are a few considerations to help you evaluate the right drone mapping services for your business:

 It is important to evaluate your type of job when considering a drone mapping service.
 Some types of jobs, like open terrain or vegetated bare earth, may have lower accuracy requirements - such as when collecting one-foot contours.
 In other instances, such as in the built environment, a higher degree of accuracy is required.

 Accuracy in drone surveying is determined by the closeness of the 3D data obtained from the drone survey to the real-world measurement of the survey site using GPS equipment as a control.
 There are two types of accuracy in drone mapping: relative accuracy and absolute accuracy.

 Relative accuracy refers to the accuracy of one point on a map with respect to another point on the same map.
 On the other hand, absolute accuracy refers to the accuracy of a point in relation to coordinates, i.e., longitudes and latitudes in the real world, corresponding to the x, y, and z coordinates.

 Your service provider should make clear the standard levels of horizontal and vertical accuracies that their drones can achieve.
 Ensure that the accuracy requirements will be enough according to your project’s needs.

 Another important thing you should ask the service provider is how they geo-locate their data and validate it to the accuracy they provide.
 Ask them about what their control process or system is that they compare their data against to calculate their accuracy percentages.

 Some providers may use checkpoints known as Ground Control Points that are mapped by a qualified surveyor on the ground.
 Others may validate using a GPS and rover base, taking check shots that ensure that the maps are accurate and the images are stitched together accurately.